ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

      ![Revision for Document Creation](images\revisions_document-created.png "Revision for Document Creation")

-     (Click the _See the current document_ button to return to the live document version.)
+     (Click the _See the current document_ button to return to the parent document view.)

 4. **Modify and Save the document**.
    This will create a second revision.